 The average cost of a setup fee is £1000 but can go as high as £2000.

-Some lenders will allow you to add this fee to the loan, although you’ll pay interest on this.
+Some lenders will allow you to add the setup fee the loan amount.
+However, over 25 years, you’ll pay considerably more in interest.

 Conveyancing and Legal